 Keep in mind though that schools may have different requirements even through the Common Application.
 You’ll want to research each college you’re interested in to ensure you’re meeting all the requirements.

-Consider The Benefits of The Common Application
+Consider The Benefits of The Common Application from the Best University

 If there are several schools on your short list that accept the Common Application there are quite a few benefits to just doing the one app.
 The most obvious being the amount of time and effort you save.
 Instead of completing each application separately, filling out your name, address, phone number, and other information over and over again, and writing a different essay for each application, you can do it all once and be done with it.